How to Treat Mealybugs

 While relatively harmless in small numbers, they can breed quickly and cause a plant to weaken and yellow, so act swiftly if you suspect your plant may have contracted these pests.

-Mealybug is one of the easiest houseplant pests to rid yourself of.
+Mealybug is one of the easiest houseplant pests to rid yourself of, provided the problem is attended to with a certain vigilance.
 Small, isolated infestations can be treated with rubbing alcohol applied to the affected area with a Q-Tip.
 Physically removing the pests daily can often rid the infestation if it is a small one.
 For larger invasions, begin by physically removing all visible pests with the Q-tip/alcohol method, or by hosing the plant down under the sink or shower faucet, dislodging the bugs and taking care not to overwater the soil with the runoff.

 Next, mix neem oil with water, and apply this to the plant.
 You can either apply the oil and water mixture via a cloth or a spray bottle, but thoroughly wipe down the leaves and stems, paying special attention to the most affected areas.
 Neem oil is a natural pesticide and leaf shine that’s been used for hundreds of years on crops and houseplants alike.
 Best of all, it’s non-toxic to birds, animals, and many beneficial insects.
 Repeat application in 7 days intervals until the mealybug is no longer present.

 For serious infestations that are undeterred by neem oil, insecticidal soap is a stronger option for treatment.
 When the insects are present, apply thoroughly to all of the plant’s surfaces and repeat every 10 days until you no longer see any of the bugs.
 For a specific guide, follow the instructions on your bottle.
 Please note insecticide (neem included) should be applied in the evening, or when the plant is removed from the direct sun, as sunlight combined with the insecticide can burn a plant.